dbkwolf/websoft/README.md

-# My Solutions
+# Assignment Solutions

-You can find the solutions to the assignments here: https://dbkwolf.github.io/websoft/
+You can find my solutions to the assignments here: https://dbkwolf.github.io/websoft/

 # websoft